EndlessParadox1/RetinaRecognition/README.md

+# Retina Recognition
-Just a simple retina recoginition tool based on UNet, SiameseNet and Redis.
+>Just a simple retina recoginition tool based on UNet, SiameseNet and Redis.